Clustered Saliency Prediction: Abstract

 \section{Abstract}

 We present a new method for image salience prediction, Clustered Saliency Prediction.
-This method divides individuals into clusters based on their personal features and their known saliency maps, and generates a separate image salience model for each cluster.
-We test our approach on a public dataset of personalized saliency maps, with varying importance weights for personal feature factors and observe the effects on the clusters.
-For each cluster, we use an image-to-image translation method, mainly Pix2Pix model, to convert universal saliency maps to saliency maps of that cluster.
-We try three state-of-the-art universal saliency prediction methods, DeepGaze II, ML-Net and SalGAN, and see their impact on the results.
-We show that our Clustered Saliency Prediction technique outperforms the state-of-the-art universal saliency prediction models.
-Also we demonstrate the effectiveness of our clustering method by comparing the results of Clustered Saliency Prediction using clusters obtained by Subject Similarity Clustering algorithm with two baseline methods.
-We propose an approach to assign new people to the most appropriate cluster, based on their personal features and any known saliency maps.
-In our experiments we see that this method of assigning new people to a cluster on average chooses the cluster that gives higher saliency scores.
+This method divides subjects into clusters based on their personal features and their known saliency maps, and generates an image salience model conditioned on the cluster label.
+We test our approach on a public dataset of personalized saliency maps and cluster the subjects using selected importance weights for personal feature factors.
+We propose the Multi-Domain Saliency Translation model which uses image stimuli and universal saliency maps to predict saliency maps for each cluster.
+For obtaining universal saliency maps, we applied various state-of-the-art methods, DeepGaze IIE, ML-Net and SalGAN, and compared their effectiveness in our system.
+We show that our Clustered Saliency Prediction technique outperforms the universal saliency prediction models.
+Also, we demonstrate the effectiveness of our clustering method by comparing the results of Clustered Saliency Prediction using clusters obtained by our algorithm with some baseline methods.
+Finally, we propose an approach to assign new people to their most appropriate cluster and prove its usefulness in the experiments.

-\textit{*This manuscript is a pre-print currently under review at the Elsevier Journal Computer Vision and Image Understanding.}